Nakib00/Multiple_User_login/README.md

 - [MySQL](https://www.mysql.com/) or another compatible database

-#Usage
+# Usage
--Access the home page and register a new user.
+- Access the home page and register a new user.
--Log in with the created user account.
+- Log in with the created user account.
--Depending on the is_admin property, you will be redirected to either the user or admin dashboard.
+- Depending on the is_admin property, you will be redirected to either the user or admin dashboard.

-#Contributing
+# Contributing
 Contributions are welcome!
 If you find any issues or want to improve the project, feel free to submit a pull request."# Multiple_User_login"